unfinishedprogram/beat_map_generator/README.md

 ## TODO
  - Implement distribution option
  - Make beats more lively by creating preset
- - Figure out how to remove the need for duplicating image and song for each map.
+ - Figure out how to remove the need for duplicating image and song for each map
+ - Benchmark generation to determine feasibility of realtime generation upon request server-side